Tyger Campbell: College career

 In 2021–22, Campbell was named the Pac-12 Player of the Week for the week ending January 9, 2022.
 He led UCLA to a 2–0 record while averaging 14 points along with seven assists per game and shooting 61 percent, including 5-of-8 on his three-point field goals.
 He had worked on his 3-point shooting over the summer after making just 25.9% of his shots in his first two seasons.
 On February 13, he scored a career-high 27 points in a 67–64 loss to USC.
 He was named again to the All-Pac-12 first team.
 He was also one of five finalists for the Bob Cousy Award, given to the top point guard in the country.
 In the opener of the 2022 NCAA tournament, Campbell scored a team-high 16 points, including eight of the Bruins' final 10 points, in a 57–53 comeback win over 13th-seeded Akron.

 As a senior in 2022–23, Campbell was named to the 10-player midseason watch list for the Cousy Award.
 He earned his third consecutive first-team All-Pac-12 selection, and received honorable mention as an All-American from the Associated Press.

 In the semifinals of the Pac-12 tournament, he scored 20 of his career-high 28 points in the second half in a win over Oregon.
+UCLA advanced to the Sweet Sixteen of the 2023 NCAA tournament.
+After the season, he declared for the 2023 NBA draft, forgoing the extra year of eligibility granted due to the COVID-19 pandemic.
+Campbell ended his career ranked second in Bruins' history in career assists (655) behind Pooh Richardson (833).
+He had just 217 turnovers for a 3.02-to-1 assist-to-turnover ratio.
+He started all 133 of his games and averaged 11.1 points.

+Professional career

+After going undrafted in the 2023 NBA draft, Campbell joined the Orlando Magic for the 2023 NBA Summer League.
+On August 3, 2023, he signed with Saint-Quentin Basket-Ball of the French LNB Pro A.

+On July 10, 2024, Campbell signed with Rasta Vechta of the German Basketball Bundesliga (BBL).

+On August 6, 2025, Campbell signed with the Tasmania JackJumpers of the Australian National Basketball League (NBL) for the 2025–26 season as an injury replacement player for Sean Macdonald.